jpswade/jpswade.github.io/_posts/2012-07-24-acer-aspire-desktop-m1610-drivers.md

 <!--more-->

-I figured I might be able to try out Windows 7 on it and that&#8217;s when I came across this video:
+I figured I might be able to try out Windows 7 on it and that's when I came across this video:

   * [acer aspire M1610 download drivers](http://www.youtube.com/watch?v=-6qBIZa-QNQ)